boltops-tools/ufo/docs/_docs/ssl-support.md

 title: SSL Support
 ---

-## Application Load Balancers

-If you are using an Application Load Balancer you can configure SSL support by uncomment the `listener_ssl` option in `.ufo/settings/cfn/default.yml`.
+You can configure SSL support by uncomment the `listener_ssl` option in `.ufo/settings/cfn/default.yml`.
 Here's an example:

 ```
 listener_ssl: